nicolerg/resources/scg_primer.md

 python some_python_script.py # this is the process I want to run with the sbatch script
 ```
 Then submit the job using `sbatch test_sbatch.sh`. **It is critical that the `--partition` flag is set to `interactive` if you don't want to get billed.**

+Note that `--cpus-per-task` is equivalent to the number of processes running in parallel.

 ### BILLED `batch` partition
 The `batch` partition its ideal for parallelizations beyond 16 cores or processes requiring more than 128GB of memory.
 Billing is done for number of CPUs used * actual run time - SCG does not charge for memory usage (but if you request too much your job might never run).